PaddlePaddle/Parakeet/examples/transformer_tts/README.md

 # TransformerTTS
-Paddle fluid implementation of TransformerTTS, a neural TTS with Transformer.
+PaddlePaddle dynamic graph implementation of TransformerTTS, a neural TTS with Transformer.
 The implementation is based on [Neural Speech Synthesis with Transformer Network](https://arxiv.org/abs/1809.08895).

 ## Dataset